PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 - `7-summary/` **contains the main output files of interest**.

 Within `7-summary/`, there will be a folder for each sample.
 Within a sample folder there are several items:
-+ `SAMPLE.genomebinning.summary.txt`: A main summary file that brings together information from metabat2, checkm, and gtdb-tk for all MAGs that pass the filtering step.
++ `SAMPLE.HiFi-MAG.summary.txt`: A main summary file that brings together information from metabat2, checkm, and gtdb-tk for all MAGs that pass the filtering step.
 + `binplots/`: A folder that contains several plots.
 One set of plots is for the unfiltered genome bins (e.g., all bins from metabat2), and the other is for the filtered high-quality MAGs.
 These plots compare % genome completeness vs. % contamination, with variations including bin name labels or the number of contigs per bin labeled.
 + `bin-ref-pairs/`: A folder which contains a subfolder for each high-quality MAG.
 These folders are named using the bin numbers from metabat2.
 Inside each folder is a fasta file of the MAG and the closest reference (as inferred by GTDK-Tk).
 These two files can be useful for performing whole genome alignments or further characterization of the MAG.